How to create momentum in network marketing is one of the key pillars of success you’ll have to master.

 This strategy is laid out below by Eric Worre.

-I highly suggest you watch the video because we will be discussing some of the principles and how to apply them in the 21st century.
+I highly suggest you watch the video below before going any further because we will be discussing some of the principles and how to apply them in the 21st century.

 If you’re serious about your network marketing business, get out a pad and paper and make this a training exercise.